silversub/terraform/getting-started.md

    Plan: 1 to add, 0 to change, 0 to destroy.
    ------------------------------------------------------------------------
-   **Note** You didn't specify an "-out" parameter to save this plan, so Terraform can't guarantee that exactly these actions be performed if "terraform apply" is subsequently run.
+   **Note** You didn't specify an "-out" parameter to save this plan, so Terraform on {{site.data.keyword.cloud_notm}} can't guarantee that exactly these actions be performed if "terraform apply" is subsequently run.
    ```
    {: screen}

-4. Review the execution plan to verify the type of resource that is planned to be provisioned by Terraform.
+4. Review the execution plan to verify the type of resource that is planned to be provisioned by Terraform on {{site.data.keyword.cloud_notm}}.

 5. Create your classic infrastructure virtual server.
 Confirm the creation by entering **yes** when prompted.
    ```